Should you avoid fat, reduce it, or eat loads of it on it in your quest for health and performance?

 Saturated fats are bad, you want to avoid or minimise these at all times.
 You'll find them in meat and dairy products

-Trans-fats are also truly rubbish and are a sort of Franken-fat, created when otherwise liquid oils are artificially hardened into partially hydrogenated fats.
+Trans-fats are also rubbish, a sort of Franken-fat, created when otherwise liquid oils are artificially hardened into partially hydrogenated fats.
 You'll find these in baked goods, biscuits/cookies, crisps/chips, cakes, popcorn and margarine.
-Avoid.

 Unsaturated fats (polyunsaturated and monounsaturated) are the good guys.
-Find these in nuts, seeds, avocados, fatty fish, coconuts and coconut oil, olive oil.
+Find these in nuts, seeds, avocados, fatty fish and olive oil.
 You can, and should, eat plenty of these.
-They are a great source of calories, help lower cholesterol and heart disease risk, taste awesome, and - for all of us endurance athletes - are the perfect way to help switch our bodies into a powerful fat-burning state for max performance.
+They are a great source of calories, help lower cholesterol and heart disease risk, taste awesome, and are the perfect way to help switch our bodies into a powerful fat-burning state for max performance.

 So there you have it.
 Unsurprisingly the answer revolves around moderation, a quality varied diet, and common sense while the polar opposites of miracle low-fat yoghurts and miracle heart-busting meals can be left on the lunatic fringes where they belong.

-Enjoy some good unsaturated fats in an awesome diet, train hard and power into a new world of performance
+Enjoy some good unsaturated fats in an awesome diet and power into a new world of performance

 More performance-boosting content